top of page

 Pigs

-Pigs are a relatively new addition to the farm and we love having them.
+We love having pigs on the farm.
 They’re such characters and are very friendly.
-We have had a variety of native breeds including Saddlebacks, Gloucester Old Spots, British Lops, and Oxford Sandy and Blacks (pictured here).
+We have had a variety of native breeds including Saddlebacks, Gloucester Old Spots, British Lops, and Oxford Sandy and Blacks (pictured here), and Large Whites.
 Each breed has shown different characteristics and all of them have been a pleasure, some are more boisterous than others as they get older!
 Farming native breeds protects the heritage and genetics of the breed, it also means that they are slower growing and have a greater depth of meat flavour and texture.

-We rotationally graze all of our pigs in small groups, providing them with grass and plants and the ability to root and show natural behaviour.
+We rotationally graze all of our pigs in small groups from spring to autumn, providing them with grass and plants and the ability to root and show natural behaviour.
 We move them at least once a week so that they can’t damage the vegetation and soil, so nature can recover quickly and they get the benefit of plenty of green food, the meat quality is significantly better as a result.
 In winter we house them with plenty of silage, this protects the soil during the most vulnerable months.

 20211230_113353.jpg